ironhack-rmt-materials/wd-lesson-guide-and-resources/legacy-content/Bootstrap and CSS Frameworks.md

 (Bonus) Quick demo on codealong project (library project)
-- ex. some css for list of books
+- e.g. some css for list of books

   ```hbs
   <div class="container">